oncody/civ-board-game-2010/README.md

 If an army figure enters a square containing an enemy figure or enemy city, it ends its movement and engages in a battle with that player.
 If that square only contained enemy scouts, see the Massacre Scout above.

 #### Fortify City
-Have an army figure end its movement in a city center and then remove it from the board.
-Add a fortification tile on that city center (may of 1 per city).
+If an army figure ends its movement in a friendly city center, then remove it from the board to add a fortification tile on that city center (max of 1 per city).
 The next time this city is attacked consume the token to gain a +2 combat bonus.

 ### Scouts
-This figure exists to further your economy.
-It can create new cities (at the start of the turn) and send resources on the square it's occupying home to a friendly city.
-It cannot enter squares containing huts, villages, enemy figures, or enemy cities (but can enter squares containing enemy buildings, wonders, and nobles).
 When scouts are blockading a building, wonder, or noble, they can send home any resources printed on that building.

 Resources a scout can send home:
 1. Resources (Wheat, Silk, Incense, Iron)